-I am open to working with students on projects in the fields of:
+I am open to working with students on projects about:

 - Digital listening technologies